Creative Industries and GenAI: Good Work impacts

 Read the report

-The Institute for the Future of Work is an independent research and development institute exploring how new technologies are transforming work and working lives.
+The Institute for the Future of Work is an independent research and development institute exploring how new technologies are transforming work and society.

 Find out more